chaseterzian/API-Sort-And-Search/README.txt

 				> 345678

-Once you filter the list enough so that only one country remains, you will be presented with more data about the country that includes:
+Once you filter the list far enough so that only one country remains, you will be presented with all the available data for that country which includes:
 	1. Am image of the country flag
 	2. The name of the country
 	3. The capital